Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Data and sample selection

 We attempt to avoid such a bias by dividing our sample into a number of bins created in stellar mass-redshift space.
 We follow \cite{Zu2015} and subdivide our sample into eight stellar mass bins with edges at $\log (M_*/h^{-2} {\rm M}_{\odot}$) = [8, 8.71, 9.4, 9.8, 10.2, 10.6, 11, 11.2, 11.4].
 The choice of these bins ensures enough galaxies in each of these mass bins to get a decent signal-to-noise ratio for the stacked weak lensing signal.
 Next, we define a narrow stellar mass bin of $\sim$0.1-0.2 dex in width centered around each of the aforementioned stellar mass bin edges, and then plot the $g-i$ color versus redshift for these narrow bins.
 We show such scatter plots corresponding to six bin edges $\log (M_*/h^{-2} {\rm M}_{\odot}$) = [8, 8.71, 9.4, 9.8, 10.2, 10.6] in the right panel of Figure \ref{fig1}.
 We visually identify redshifts beyond which we start missing redder galaxies, i.e. those with higher values of $g-i$ colour.
 The corresponding redshift cuts of z = [0.03, 0.065, 0.14, 0.18, 0.24] guarantee that the given stellar mass bins will contain an unbiased proportion of blue and red galaxies.
 We show these redshift limits as red vertical lines in the right panel of Figure \ref{fig1}.
 For stellar masses greater than $\log (M_*/h^{-2} {\rm M}_{\odot}$)=10.6, we do not see such a drop in red galaxies primarily because massive galaxies are usually red.
-This means that for the massive end of our galaxy sample we can go up to the sample redshift limit of $z = 0.3$.
-We use these redshift threshold values to construct eight bins in stellar-mass redshift space shown as black horizontal and vertical lines in the left panel of Figure~\ref{fig1}.
+This means that for the massive end of our galaxy sample we can go up to the sample redshift limit of $z = 0.3$. \preetish{Our estimates of redshift limits are roughly consistent with the results of \citet{Wright2017} and \citet{Vazquez-Mata2020} who employed a similar strategy to estimate these limiting redshifts.} We use these redshift threshold values to construct eight bins in stellar-mass redshift space shown as black horizontal and vertical lines in the left panel of Figure~\ref{fig1}.
 We chose to retain only those galaxies in our parent sample which reside within these bins defined in stellar mass - redshift space.
 Imposing this selection cut results in a sample of $\sim$ 73,000 galaxies which we refer to as our reduced sample.
 We do not directly estimate the dark matter halo properties of galaxies below the stellar mass limit of $10^{8.71}$ h$^{-2} {\rm M}_{\odot}$ due to noisy weak lensing signals, although we measure their sizes in our work.
 To distinguish such galaxies from the rest of the sample, we have marked the lowest stellar mass bin with dashed lines in the left hand panel of Figure \ref{fig1}.